graphql/graphql-spec/README.md

 }
 ```

-This type will be the entry point for the queries described below; it has
+In this example, there are three top-level operations
+that can be done on our schema:

-two fields. `hero` returns the `Character` who is the hero of the
+ - `hero` returns the `Character` who is the hero of the Star Wars trilogy; it
-Star Wars trilogy; it takes an optional parameter that allows us to fetch the
+takes an optional argument that allows us to fetch the hero of a specific
-hero of a specific episode instead. `human` has a new feature in the type
+episode instead.
-system, a query argument.
-This field accepts a non-null string as a query
+ - `human` accepts a non-null string as a query argument, a human's ID, and
-argument, a human's ID, and returns the human with that ID; `droid` does the
+returns the human with that ID.
-same for droids.
+ - `droid` does the same for droids.

+These fields demonstrate another feature of the type system, the ability
+for a field to specify arguments that configure their behavior.

 When we package the whole type system together, defining the `Query` type
 above as our entry point for queries, this creates a GraphQL Schema.